pinely-international/tama/README.md

 # Proton

+It is light weight (~5kb gzip) library for parsing JSX in SolidJs way, but based on Observables rather than Signals and it's extremely customizable and open.

-This documentation built to be read from top to bottom in one go, gradually introducing you the library and its abilities.
+This documentation built to be read from top to bottom in one go, gradually introducing you the library and its abilities and eventually you should understand 100% of Proton.

+_I know "Proton" is already used for many things, but I wasn't able to come up with a more unique name :(_

 ## Motivation